iShares Expanded Tech-Software ETF: Expensive, But Worth It (BATS:IGV)

 IGV invests in a broad range of North American software companies.

-The ETF has consistently outperformed the S&P500 and the Nasdaq.
+The ETF has consistently outperformed the S&P 500 and the Nasdaq.

 Software is a growth industry with plenty of room left to grow.